The Yoko Factor: Plot

+Spike convinces Xander that the rest of the gang think he's useless and should join the Army.
+Riley visits Buffy; using a radio, he is listening to the Initiative's plans.
+She leaves to seek Adam.
+In the woods, Buffy encounters Forrest; they argue as they enter a cave and find Adam, who launches a surprise attack.
+Buffy and Adam fight; Forrest shoots Adam with his stun rifle.
+However, the voltage energizes Adam, who fatally stabs Forrest with his arm bone skewer.
+Buffy flees, but trips and strikes her head on a rock, knocking her unconscious.

-Meanwhile, having supposedly sneaked into the Initiative to retrieve some information, Spike charges into Giles's place with the disks.
-However, Giles is drunk so Willow tries to decrypt the disks.
-Spike talks to Willow and Tara about their Wicca interest and how her friends do not seem to support it.
-Willow thinks he means that their friends are not accepting their romantic relationship.
+Meanwhile, having supposedly sneaked into the Initiative to steal information, Spike charges into Giles's place with the disks.
+Giles is drunk, so Willow tries to decrypt the disks.
+Spike talks to Willow and Tara about their Wicca interest and how her friends think it is just a passing phase, but Willow takes this to mean their lesbian relationship.

-Riley hears of trouble on the streets through his radio.
-He finds Angel fighting the commandos, and Riley refuses to let Angel go see Buffy.
-The two have a brutal fight, of which Angel is clearly the victor.
+Riley hears of rampaging demon trouble on the streets through his radio.
+In an alley he finds Angel fighting the commandos, and Riley refuses to let Angel go see Buffy.
+The two fight, and Angel is clearly the victor.
 Both run off when a military truck arrives.

 Buffy returns to her dorm room and Angel shows up.
 As Angel speaks with Buffy, Riley barges in and raises a gun to Angel.
 Angel taunts Riley and the two come to blows again.
 Buffy separates them and wants to talk to Angel alone.
-Buffy scolds Angel, yet they laugh when Angel confesses he came to make up.
-Buffy also apologizes for being bossy.
-The two part on friendly terms, although Angel tells her that he does not like Riley.
-Riley is worried that Buffy has reunited with Angel and confesses he has learned how Angel can become Angelus.
+They mutually apologize and part on friendly terms.
+Riley is worried that Buffy has reunited with Angel, whom he thinks is evil again, or at least "all Mister Billowy Coat King of Pain."
 They profess their love to each other, but Buffy must give him the bad news that Forrest is dead.
 Riley is distraught and leaves.

 Spike reports back to Adam, happy to have split up the Scooby Gang, and the damage becomes clear when their meeting at Giles's home turns into a fight.
 While Tara and Anya hide in the bathroom, Buffy scolds Xander for telling Riley details about her and Angel's relationship and argues that she is going to take on Adam alone.
 Xander complains that his friends do not need him and Willow complains that Buffy does not accept Tara, revealing their relationship, for the first time, to Xander and Giles.
-While Giles goes to sleep the alcohol off, Buffy leaves, telling her friends that she does not need them as she has someone else she can depend on – little realizing that Riley has gone to Adam's lair.
+While Giles goes to sleep the alcohol off, Buffy leaves, telling her friends that she cannot use them in battle, but does have someone else she can depend on – little realizing that Riley has gone to Adam's lair.